 This deeply beneficial way of teaching emphasizes the engagement of the postural muscles via the body's elastic, opposing pulls, encouraging a widening as well as lengthening back, freeing the rib cage for deep and natural breathing.

 why I teach AT

-AT makes a real difference in my life, and in my pupils' lives, improving how we function every day, enhancing our well-being, and promoting our personal growth.
+AT has changed my life for the better, and helps my pupils, improving how we function every day, enhancing our well-being, and promoting our personal growth.